I don’t have any GIS software. Where can I get information?

 Can I use the RRC GIS data to create plats for P-12 and P-15 submittals?

-I want to print the maps I make in ArcView and ArcInfo.
+I want to print the maps I make in ArcGIS.
 Do I need a special printer or plotter?

 2. output plots that meet your specific or unique plotting needs.

 The Railroad Commission neither encourages nor discourages the use of particular printers or plotters.
-Printer and plotter manufacturers are your best source for information about their products.
+Printer and plotter manufacturers and ArcGIS documentation are your best source for information about their products.
 Printers and plotters are configured using information from the printer/plotter manufacturer and ArcView and/or ArcInfo documentation.